KyleAnthonyFerreira/Connect-5/README.md

 **Brandon Mackel**

 During the start of the work on Connect 5, I was responsible for making a rough outline of the abstract player class and it's subclasses.
 This had the methods in the classes created, but not yet implemented.
 I created the entire settings menu which allows for the user to customize their game.
 The completion of the settings menu needed the implementation of multiple helper methods and the modification of existing code in the connect5.py file.
 I also created the save and load features that the player can use during game play.
 In the README, I was responsible for the licensing of the project repository.

+**Kyle Anthony Ferreira**

+For programming connnect 5 my main contributions were writing several of the functions in Connect5.py and reworking the MediumAI in Player.py.
+For Connect5.py several of the helper functions and also the main function were either created entirely or edited by Shae and Brandon.

 [Back to top](#top)